Aedamar Cassidy – Aedamar’s Curds

 Lisa Larkin – Durrow Mills

 As a mother of four young children, Lisa Larkin was always on the lookout for healthy and nutritious food.
+This passion and interest led her to discover sprouted grains, which are healthier because the sprouting returns the whole grain to a plant state, allowing the body to digest it more easily.

 Lisa Marie Clinton – Avail Support